 Building a Minimum Viable Product (MVP) is at the heart of Eric Reis’ Lean Startup methodology, being that version of a new product that allows collecting the maximum amount of user learnings (supported by data) with the least effort.
 The MVP contains just enough functionality for early adopters or users who are visionary enough to “fill in the gaps” on missing features if the product truly solves a real problem.
 It is a strategy for avoiding the development of products that nobody wants by gathering the facts before it’s too late to make adjustments or pivot.
 IncluIT helps customers answer a critical question: Are we on the right track?

-The idea is to rapidly build the most essential or a minimum set of features that is enough to deploy a product and test key assumptions about customers’ interactions with a product that proves that solves a valuable problem for them.
+The idea is to rapidly build the most essential or a minimum set of features that is enough to deploy a product and test key assumptions about customers’ interactions with the product that prove and solve a potencial and valuables problem for them.
 It differs from the conventional strategy of investing time and money to implement a whole product before verifying the actual usage scenario.

 If there is an idea, some decisions may be to make some notes, designs or wireframes.
 However, companies will want to get real-world feedback to test the hypothetical solution, that is where IncluIT comes in.
 Making possible to first built it, and having the first working MVP version.